Les Dayman: Football

-Port Adelaide (1921 - 1931)
+Port Adelaide

 Les Dayman started his career at Port Adelaide in 1921, after arriving from Salisbury.
 During that year he was a member of the club's premiership team.
 He played beside his brother Clem at the club during the 1920s and was used mostly as a ruckman or in the key forward positions.
 On three occasions Dayman won Port Adelaide's 'Best and Fairest' award and also topped their goal-kicking four times.
 He was the league's top goal-kicker in 1929 with 86 goals.

 A regular South Australian interstate representative, he made a total of 19 appearances and kicked 30 goals for his state.

-Footscray (1932 - 1934)
+Footscray

 Footscray acquired his services in 1932 and he had a solid first season, kicking a bag of five against Fitzroy in his second game and topping the club's goal-kicking with 37 majors.

-Coburg (1935 - 1936)

-Following the end of his three-year VFL stint, Dayman played briefly at Coburg in the Victorian Football Association (VFA).
+Victorian Football Association

+Following three years with Footscray, Dayman was cleared to Victorian Football Association (VFA) club Coburg in late June 1934.
+He played in Coburg's losing 1934 VFA grand final loss against Northcote.

+Dayman was announced as captain-coach of Maryborough in the Bendigo Football League in late March 1935 but was instead cleared from Coburg to fellow VFA club Yarraville in early April 1935 and later played with VFA club Sunshine.

 Port Adelaide (1937)

-He returned to Port Adelaide in 1937, making one further appearance for the seniors and going on to serve the club in an off field capacity.
+After playing for Newells Football Club in the Footscray District Football League (FDFL) in 1936, Dayman returned to Port Adelaide in 1937, making one further appearance for the seniors, before going on to serve the club in an off field capacity.

+Dayman was awarded Port Adelaide Football Club Life Membership in 1938.

 Military service

-He served in the Australian army during the Second World War from 8 April 1942 to 14 September 1944.
+Dayman enlisted in the Australian army on 8 April 1942 and served as a Private in 1 Battalion Volunteer Defence Corps until his discharge on 14 September 1944.